 Michael Penny, honorary treasurer

+Throughout my life I have enjoyed the outdoors and walking and climbing in the beautiful countryside in the UK.
+In a long and varied career I have lived in places where I have been able to continue my walking, initially as a family with our children and more recently with my wife and friends.
 During my career I have worked for a variety of companies including Whitbread Time Warner and Wickes where providing good customer service is critical.
 Most recently I worked for Pinnacle Group who manage social housing in London and other areas.
 All of these involved multi-sites where I have ensured that the governance and financial controls have been appropriate to safeguard the company and empower local management to act to meet the local needs of the people they deal with.
 My experience has covered all aspects of finance including strategic review, improving and maintaining strong financial controls, treasury management and providing guidance and advice to the board and other management.

-Chris Hodgson, chair Ramblers Cymru
+Chris Hodgson, Ramblers Cymru appointee

 I keep myself busy with the Ramblers by embracing my new role as Norfolk Area Chair.
 During my first year, our membership numbers have increased, I’ve made the area meetings more group-centric, engaged the area with Don't Lose Your Way, we’ve started a new group offering longer walks and our path maintenance team has achieved a lot.
 I believe that anyone in a leadership position should always give out as much positivity as possible, and this has been my successful strategy in Norfolk.